M-o-a-T/moat-kv/docs/source/command_line.rst

 The DistKV command
 ==================

-DistKV exports one command line tool, appropriately named ``distkv``.
-It provides various sub- and sub-sub-commands to start and control your server.
+DistKV uses one command line tool, appropriately named ``distkv``.
+It provides various sub- and sub-sub-commands to run and control your server.

 Each command and sub-command accepts a distinct set of options which must be used directly after the (sub)command affected by them.